Majestic Personal Care Services, LLC.

 Client Monthly Surveys

-Team we ended the month of December with over 75 returned Client Satisfaction Surveys.
+Team we ended the month of February with over 26 returned Client Satisfaction Surveys.
 YAY!!! that means more of our clients are engaging with our services.
 This round we faired very good.
-Looks like the score will be right around 98%.
-We have four more to tally-up.
+Looks like the score will be right around 98.9%.
 But either way, very proud of you all.
-With that said, they client concerns didn't really change much.
-So, in February, .
+With that said, the client concerns didn't really change much.
+But, here are some of those concerns.

 1. My Care Pro is always on that phone.
 I don't even attempt to talk to her anymore.
 She just ignores me.